aga-team/captureandstorageneo4j/README.md

 if a user likes a certain item like a movie, he may like similar movies in the future.
 These assumption holds to a certain extent.
 For example, if I like to watch movies like Lord of the Rings, Pirates of the Caribbean, it’s likely that I’ll like other fantasy/adventure based movies like The The Hobbit or Stardust.

-To find similar movies, one can use K-nearest neighbor(KNN).
-K-nearest neighbor finds the k most similar items to a particular instance based on a given distance metric like euclidean, jaccard similarity , minkowsky or custom distance measures.
+To find similar movies, one can find the most similar items to a particular instance based on a given distance metric like euclidean, jaccard similarity , minkowsky or custom distance measures.
-In an unsupervised setting such as this context one can simply find the neighbors and use them to recommend similar items.
-In rough words, to suggest similar movies we first find k-similar movies’s and recommend them to user.
+One can simply find the most similar similar movies and recommend them to user.
 In this case we have retrieved top 5 most similar movies’s to a given query.
-For example, if I query “Naruto” to the recommender system, it will return me top 5 movies’s similar to Naruto.
+For example, if I query “The Matrix” to the recommender system, it will return me top 5 movies’s similar to "The Matrix".
 One can use genre, tags, rating as features.

-If we know what movies a user has watched, we can use this information to recommend similar movies:
-Recommend movies similar to those the user has already watched.
+So if we know what movies a user has watched, we can use this information to recommend similar movies: recommending movies similar to those the user has already watched.

-Content recommendation by overlapping genres: given these genres, we can know which users like which genre, as a result, we can obtain features corresponding to that particular user, depending on how he reacts to movies of that genre.
+Content recommendation by overlapping genres:

+Given the genres, one can know which users like which genre, as a result, we can obtain features corresponding to that particular user, depending on how he reacts to movies of that genre.
-Once we know the likings of the user we can embed him in an embedding space using the feature vector generated and recommend him/her according to his choice.
+Once we know the likings of the user we can embed him in an embedding space using the feature vector generated and recommend him according to his choice.
 During recommendation, the similarity metrics are calculated from the item’s feature vectors and the user’s preferred feature vectors from his previous records.
 Then, the top few are recommended.
 Similarity metrics are mathematical measures which are used to determine how similar is a vector to a given vector.